FourThievesVinegar/solderless-microlab/docs/assembly-temperature-exchangers-unit.md

 ### MicroLab Connector Tubing
 <a name="tubes"></a>

 Both the Heating and Cooling Units will need two pieces 16 inch tubing and 1 piece of 8 inch tubing to connect them to MicroLab during operation.
+You may want to cut these tubes shorter (or longer) depending on your setup.

 * Take the silicone tubing (TC-ST7) and cut four pieces to be 16 inches (16") long.
 * Cut two pieces to be 8 inches (8") long.
 * These lengths have worked for us so far.
 You may find different lengths works better for you and we'd love to hear what works.

 This concludes the assembly instructions for the Heating and Cooling Units.
 Next up: [Building the Reactor Unit](/docs/assembly-reactor-unit.md)